morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/README.md

 ### Command-query separation

 Every function either executes a *command* or performs a *query*.
-No functions do both.
+No functions do both at the same time.

 The role of the function is described by a prefix.
 Either is a `get_` for a query or another verb for a command like `set_`, `add_`, `create_` and so on.

+There should be no functions which have no prefix.

 ### Single responsibility principle